4.7. Image Classes¶

 dimg = ot.RenderImage.load("RImage_12345")

-With a spherical detector surface, there are multiple ways to project it down to a rectangular surface.
-Note that there is no possibility to correctly represents angles, distances and areas at the same time.
+Sphere projections are required to display a sphere segment in a planar, rectangular view.
+Note that there is no way to correctly represent angles, distances and areas at the same time.

-Below you can find the projection methods implemented in optrace and links to a more detailed explanation.
-Details on the math applied are found in the math section in Section 5.4.2.
+Below you can find the implemented projection methods and references to a more detailed explanation.
+Details on the mathematical definition are also found in Section 5.4.2.

 The available methods are: